-- CA-2 was applied for landscape stratification on behalf of the gridded continuous multivariate predictor data.
-The data of the environmental variables of the study area, however, has certain traits which may hinder or prohibit cluster analysis.
-The environmental data has high dimensionality with correlating variables, and consists of numerical as well as categorical covariates.
-These issues were tackled by applying a Factor Analysis of Mixed Data (FAMD) from the FactoMineR package (Lê et al., 2008) on the data set.
-Because of the high resource demand of conducting an FAMD on the whole data set (33 million gridcells), the function was applied on a random data subset of 100,000 samples (data minimum and maximum additionally - 165 included) first, and then the resulting FAMD model was applied to the whole data set.
-Additionally, one sample for each class of every categorical variable was also added to the subset.
-Similarly to a principle component analysis (PCA), the FAMD returns n components, with the percentage of explained variance decreasing with every component.
+- 180 with every component factor.
 A reliable method to determine the number of dimensions to retain from the FAMD is the 'elbow' approach (Linting et al., 2007).
-The contribution of each retained dimension to the percentage of explained variance decreases strongly with the first dimensions, until it reaches a - 170 nearly constant value.
+The contribution of each retained dimension to the percentage of explained variance decreases strongly with the first dimensions, until it reaches a nearly constant value.
 The 'elbow' approach suggests using all dimensions before the stagnation of the explained variance.
-The resulting FAMD transformed data was clustered using k-means in CA-2.
-The number of clusters was determined by the use of cluster validation indices calculated with the NbClust function from the package (Charrad et al., 2014).
-NbClust calculates 27 clustering indices for each clustering solution in a given range of number of clusters.
+The resulting FAMD transformed data was clustered using k-means in CA-2. - 185 package (Charrad et al., 2014).
+NbClust NbClust (Charrad et al., 2014).
+The function calculates 27 clustering indices for each clustering solution in a given range of number of clusters.
 All of the clustering indices cast their vote for their favoured number of clusters.
-Because of the high computational cost of NbClust, it was not possible to apply the - 175 function on the whole data set.
+Because of the high computational costof NbClust, it was not possible to apply the function on the whole data set.
 Instead, repeated random sub-sampling was used to calculate the indices.
-A random sample of 2,000 data points was drawn from the FAMD data (33,000,000 observations), and a table containing the number of votes for the number of suggested clusters was created.
-The random sampling was repeated 2,000 times and the votes of each solution added to the table of votes.
-The number of clusters to be investigated by NbClust ranged between 2 and 17.
+A random sample of , the function was repeatedly applied (2,000 times) on random data subsets of size 2,000 data points was drawn of the data resulting from the FAMDdata - 190 (33,000,000 observations), and a table containing the number of votes for the number of suggested clusters was created.
+The random sampling was repeated.
+Preliminary test runs have shown that a sample of size 2,000 times and the votes of each solution added to the table of votes.
+The number of clusters to be investigated by NbClust ranged between-produced stable clustering results.
+A number of 2 and 17 to 17 clusters was tested.

 CA-3 was conducted in order to perform a stratified CV.
-The legacy data set including sand, silt, and clay content was clustered into five equally-sized subgroups to form the strata for model tuning and evaluation.
+The legacy data set Stratification was conducted on behalf of the response variable.
+In a first step, the legacy dataset including sand, silt , and clay content was clustered into five equally-sized subgroups form the strata for model tuning and evaluationequally sized subgroups.
+From each of the subgroups, the profiles were then in a 2nd step equally assigned to the k folds in order to obtain a similar data distribution in each of the k folds.
 The clustering was achieved by using a same-size k-means algorithm (Schubert and Zimek, 2019) to divide the profiles of both depth levels into five clusters based on the soil texture.
-Finally, the samples of each cluster were randomly assigned to each fold.
+Finally, the samples of each cluster were evenly distributed 2to each fold.